Curriculum Vitae

 Research Experience

 Living Data Project Intern, Canadian Institute of Ecology and Evolution (CIEE): 2020-2021.
+Data rescue project archiving a 40-year data set for Alberta boreal forests.
 Learn more about this project here and here.

-Graduate Research Assistant, University of British Columbia, Vancouver BC: 2019 - Current
+Graduate Research Assistant, University of British Columbia, Vancouver BC: 2019 - 2025.

 Field Technician, with Toni Lyn Morelli & Alexej Siren, University of Massachusetts, Amherst MA: 2017